 Many people ask the question if the thyroid can regain normal function once there is autoimmunity.
 The answer is yes in some cases but it really depends on the individual and how long they have had it.
 If the attack on the thyroid has been too intense and prolonged, then the thyroid cells may simply be dead and cannot regenerate.
 If however, the imbalances are found before this happens, the thyroid may achieve full recovery.

 It is my main goal to find the underlying causes of Hashimoto’s disease through laboratory testing and a detailed medical history.
 We can then correct the imbalances through nutrition, lifestyle, natural hormones, herbal medicine and proper supplementation.
-Don’t spend your life wondering why you have Hashimoto’s disease because the cause directs the treatment.
+Don’t spend your life wondering why you have Hashimoto’s disease because the cause directs your healing path.